Robotic-arc-welding,

 Robotic-arc-welding

-can be a beneficial move away from constraints that limit expansion of shops already struggling at full capacity, when presented with the opportunity to grab a share of new production orders.
+It should be considered whenever presented with the opportunity to grab a share of new production orders.

 The welding process adopted is generally the Gas Metal Arc Welding that can be adapted to widely varying conditions, provided it is conducted properly.